Aakashjammula/content_manager/README.md

 # content_manager

-This repository contains the source code for HackyAIMod, an AI-based content moderation tool.
+This repository contains the source code for content_manager, an AI-based content moderation tool.

 ## Deployment